brucou/-rxcc-state/README.md

 As a result of this, the following choices were made :

-- functional interface : the transducer is a function, not an object with publicly exposed properties.
+- functional interface : the transducer is used through a sole function, not an object with publicly exposed properties.
 As such the transducer is a black-box, and only its computed outputs can be observed
 - no exit and entry actions, or activities as in other state machine formalisms
+  - there is no loss of generality as both entry and exit actions can be implemented with our state transducer, there is simply no API or syntactic support for it
 - every computation performed is synchronous (asynchrony is an effect)
 - action factories return the **updates** to the extended state (JSON patch format) to avoid any unwanted direct modification of the extended state